 Educational programs and counseling options are available to students and employees at AU.
-The Wellness Center (202-885-3276) and the Department of Human Resources (202-885-2591) sponsor a wide variety of substance abuse education programs.
+The Center for Well-Being.
+(202-885-3276) and the Department of Human Resources (202-885-2591) sponsor a wide variety of substance abuse education programs.
 The Counseling Center and Human Resources have counseling options available for individuals and groups.